andrea-zoccante/land-classification-project/README.md

 This module defines the `customCLIP` class, which wraps the HuggingFace CLIP model and provides utilities for:

-- Initializing the model with configurable options for prompt style, class labels, and image augmentation.
+- Initializing the model with configurable options for prompt style, class labels and image augmentation.
 - Zero-shot classification using CLIP’s built-in similarity scoring between image features and text prompts.
 - Few-shot training and evaluation using different classifiers:
   - Linear probe